kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/readme.md

 1) Delegated click handler in `features/navigation.js` catches clicks on `.form-ui-nav-item.form-ui-nav-item-add`.
 2) It reads `data-array-path` from the clicked item and calls `FormGenerator.commandAddArrayItem(arrayPath)`.
-3) The generator mutates JSON via `FormDataModel.pushArrayItem`, rebuilds the form body (`rebuildBody()`), regenerates navigation from the FormModel, and validates on the next frame.
+3) The generator mutates JSON via `FormDataModel.pushArrayItem`, rebuilds the form body (`rebuildBody()`), regenerates navigation from the FormUiModel, and validates on the next frame.
 4) Navigation then scrolls to the newly added item.

 ### Rendering strategy: renderAllGroups